Brief for entry stage of competition

 To serve three

-To include judges’ specified ingredients in any course accompanied by seasonal and locally sourced ingredients wherever possible.
-Our judges will select at least one meat and one fish/seafood ingredient which must be incorporated into your menu.
+To include the judges’ specified ingredients in any course accompanied by ingredients of your choice that should be seasonal and locally sourced wherever possible.
+Our judges have selected one meat and one seafood ingredient which must be incorporated into your menu.
 You may choose to use them in either course.
-The compulsory ingredients will be announced nearer the time.

 No pre-prepared elements permitted, with the exception of homemade stocks